transmute-industries/sidetree.js/packages/did-method-ion/INSTALL.md

 This readme will describe how to install and run a development node of Ion interacting with the Bitcoin Testnet running on the Raspberry Pi 4.

+## Status

+This repository `sidetree.js` does not currently support the `did:ion` format.
+More information can be found at the `decentralized-identity` [Ion repository](https://github.com/decentralized-identity/ion).

 ## Requirements

 - Raspberry Pi 4